Were you involved in a motor vehicle accident?

 - How much can someone sue for a car accident in Ontario?

-- The amount you can sue for in a car accident varies based on numerous factors, including the severity of your injuries, the impact on your daily life, and any resultant economic losses.
-Compensation can cover medical expenses, lost income, pain and suffering, and other damages.
+- The amount you can sue for in a car accident depends on factors like injury severity, economic losses, and life impact.
+Compensation may cover medical bills, lost income, pain and suffering, and more.
+In Ontario, you can also claim Statutory Accident Benefits, even if you're at fault.
 Get More Information

 - Who is responsible for benefits and damages if you're hurt in an accident while riding a taxi or rideshare?